rsdoiel/antenna/planet.md

 ---

-## Satchwell advertised freezer he stored wife's body in
+## As it happened: Court shown Satchwell garda interviews

 date: 2025-05-14, from: RTÉ News

-Follow live updates from the Central Criminal Court in the trial of Richard Satchwell, who is accused of the murder of his wife Tina in March 2017.
+Day 10 at the Central Criminal Court in the trial of Richard Satchwell, who is accused of the murder of his wife Tina in March 2017.

 <br>